bastillion-io/Bastillion/README.md

 * Browser with Web Socket support http://caniuse.com/websockets

-**Note: In Safari if using a self-signed certificate you must import the certificate into your Keychain.
+⋅⋅* Note: In Safari if using a self-signed certificate you must import the certificate into your Keychain.
 Select 'Show Certificate' -> 'Always Trust' when prompted in Safari

 * Maven 3 or greater  ( Only needed if building from source )